housecurve/housecurve.github.io/MANUAL.md

 The phase and group delay plots always have a target of zero.

 #### Saved Measurement
-The [saved measurement](#saved-measurement) is displayed in grey, if one is selected.
+The [saved measurement](#saved-measurement) is displayed in grey.
 Only one saved measurement can be displayed at a time.
-The name is displayed in Setup Status.
+The name of the measurement is displayed in Setup Status.

 #### Measurements
 Measurements are displayed on the plot in green.